-Report emergency or extreme situations immediately to the Department of Public Safety at 460-1000 and/or 911 (as appropriate).
+Report emergency or extreme situations immediately to the University Police at 460-1000 and/or 911 (as appropriate).

-Faculty, students or staff who are concerned about a student displaying mild to moderate levels of distress should complete a Person of Concern Report and submit it to the Director of Counseling Services and the Director of Public Safety.
-The Person of Concern Report form is located on the Counseling/ Testing Center webpage and the Public Safety webpage of the UAM website.
+Faculty, students or staff who are concerned about a student displaying mild to moderate levels of distress should complete a Person of Concern Report and submit it to the Director of Counseling Services and the Director of University Police.
+The Person of Concern Report form is located on the Counseling/ Testing Center webpage and the University Police webpage of the UAM website.

-NOTE: The UBIT process does not replace faculty classroom management, disciplinary processes, or public safety action.
+NOTE: The UBIT process does not replace faculty class-room management, disciplinary processes, or University Police action.